ethereum/trin/book/src/developers/contributing/build_instructions/windows.md

 $ winget install Rustlang.Rustup
 ```

-Install clang/llvm as it is required to compile rocksdb
+Install clang/llvm as it is required to compile c-kzg
-If you don't already have Rust install it
 ```sh
 $ winget install LLVM.LLVM
 ```